It looks like your browser is out of date.

 Electrical current is 220 volts, 50Hz.
 The UK-style three-pin plugs are standard.

 The international access code for Hong Kong is +852.
-Local mobile phone operators use GSM networks and have roaming agreements with most international operators.
+The outgoing code depends on what network is used: 001 for PCCW, 0080 for Hutchinson and 009 for New World.
+City codes within Hong Kong are not required.
+The local mobile phone operators use GSM networks and have roaming agreements with most international operators.
 Mobile phones can also be rented on arrival at the international airport.
-Internet cafes are widely available, and access is free at many coffee shops, shopping malls, MRT stations and public libraries.
+Internet cafes are widely available, and access is free at many coffee shops, shopping malls, MRT stations and public libraries in town.

 The Airport Express Line is a dedicated airport railway providing a fast and reliable service to downtown Hong Kong.
 Trains depart every 12 minutes or less around the clock, and the journey takes around 25 minutes.
 Scheduled hotel shuttle buses leave the airport regularly taking passengers to major hotels plus key transport interchanges, and there are a number of public bus (Airbus) routes from the airport.